dbmi-pitt/xmeso/README.md

 ## Creating Database Schema and Tables

 Before jumping to the configuration section, we'll first need to have the database schema and required i2b2 tables created.
-In your Oracle 10g database server, create a schema first (you can decide the schema name), then run the [DDL](Xmeso-I2B2-DDL.sql) to create the required tables as follow:
+In your Oracle database server, create a schema first (you can decide the schema name), then run the [DDL](Xmeso-I2B2-DDL.sql) to create the required tables as follow:

 - `XMESO_PROVIDER_DIMENSION`
 - `XMESO_OBSERVATION_FACT`
 - `XMESO_CONCEPT_DIMENSION`
 - `XMESO_VISIT_DIMENSION`
 - `XMESO_PATIENT_DIMENSION`

+These tables have the same structure as the formal i2b2 tables without the `XMESO_` prefix.
+But you won't see all the constraints since they are used for data staging purpose.
+Your DBA will need to migrate the resulting data from these staging tables to the corresponding i2b2 production tables.

 Note: you can either load the patient records directly into the `XMESO_PATIENT_DIMENSION` table, or leave it blank.
 If you leave it blank, fake patient records (but using the actual patient number found in the linkage file) will be created.